SarahE-Dev/github-workflows/starter-code-simple/README.md

 GET /users
 ```

-## Your Mission
+## What To Do Next
-Transform this basic code into a professional, secure repository by:
+Create a new repository you own (or use your GitHub Classroom repo with admin access) and copy this folder’s contents into it.
+Then:
-1. Setting up proper branch protection and workflows
+1. Set up branch protection and a PR-based workflow
-2. Implementing security scanning and pre-commit hooks
+2. Add security scanning and pre-commit hooks
-3. Fixing all security vulnerabilities
+3. Fix all security vulnerabilities
-4. Adding professional documentation
+4. Add professional documentation (README, PR template, contributing)
-5. Creating automated CI/CD pipeline
+5. Create a CI workflow to run tests, lint, and security scans